Absorption band: Band and line shape

 A wide variety of absorption band and line shapes exist, and the analysis of the band or line shape can be used to determine information about the system that causes it.
 In many cases it is convenient to assume that a narrow spectral line is a Lorentzian or Gaussian, depending respectively on the decay mechanism or temperature effects like Doppler broadening.
 Analysis of the spectral density and the intensities, width and shape of spectral lines sometimes can yield a lot of information about the observed system like it is done with Mössbauer spectra.

 In systems with a very large number of states like macromolecules and large conjugated systems the separate energy levels can't always be distinguished in an absorption spectrum.
 If the line broadening mechanism is known and the shape of then spectral density is clearly visible in the spectrum, it is possible to get the desired data.
 Sometimes it is enough to know the lower or upper limits of the band or its position for an analysis.

 For condensed matter and solids the shape of absorption bands are often determined by transitions between states in their continuous density of states distributions.
-For crystals the electronic band structure determines the density of states.
-In fluids, glasses and amorphous solids there is no long range correlation and the dispersion relations are isotropic.
-This makes density of states calculations of absorption band shapes easier.
-For charge-transfer complexes and conjugated systems the band width is determined by a variety of factors.
+For crystals, the electronic band structure determines the density of states.
+In fluids, glasses and amorphous solids, there is no long range correlation and the dispersion relations are isotropic.
+For charge-transfer complexes and conjugated systems, the band width is complicated by a variety of factors, compared to condensed matter.

 Types

 Electronic transitions

 Electromagnetic transitions in atoms, molecules and condensed matter mainly take place at energies corresponding to the UV and visible part of the spectrum.
-Core electrons in atoms, and a lot of other phenomena, are observed with different brands of XAS in the X-ray energy range.
+Core electrons in atoms, and many other phenomena, are observed with different brands of XAS in the X-ray energy range.
 Electromagnetic transitions in atomic nuclei, as observed in Mössbauer spectroscopy, take place in the gamma ray part of the spectrum.
 The main factors that cause broadening of the spectral line into an absorption band of a molecular solid are the distributions of vibrational and rotational energies of the molecules in the sample (and also those of their excited states).
 In solid crystals the shape of absorption bands are determined by the density of states of initial and final states of electronic states or lattice vibrations, called phonons, in the crystal structure.
 In gas phase spectroscopy, the fine structure afforded by these factors can be discerned, but in solution-state spectroscopy, the differences in molecular micro environments further broaden the structure to give smooth bands.
 Electronic transition bands of molecules may be from tens to several hundred nanometers in breadth.